Skip to content

 hanota_f3_step4

-1. Move \(n-1\) discs with the help of C from A to B.
+1. Move \(n-1\) discs from A to B, using C as a buffer.

-3. Move \(n-1\) discs with the help of A from B to C.
+3. Move \(n-1\) discs from B to C, using A as a buffer.

-Divide and conquer strategy for solving the Tower of Hanoi
+Divide-and-conquer strategy for solving the Tower of Hanoi

 Code implementation